LrcSantos/LrcSantos/README.md

-# Hi guys, eu sou o Lucas Santos!
+# Hi guys, I'm Lucas Santos!

-Bem-vindos ao meu perfil GitHub!
-Sou um estudante de Ciência da Computação na Universidade Federal de Minas Gerais (UFMG).

-Aqui, pretendo mostrar um pouco do meu progresso como aluno e desenvolvedor.
-Atualmente, além da faculdade, estou fazendo um curso de Fullstack e outro relacionado à Ciência de Dados, e pretendo compartilhar meu percurso aqui com vocês.
+Welcome to my GitHub profile!
+I'm a Computer Science student at the Federal University of Minas Gerais (UFMG).

+Here, I intend to showcase my progress as a student and developer.
+Currently, besides university, I'm taking a Fullstack course and another one related to Data Science.
+I plan to share my journey here with you.

-## 🔧 Tecnologias e Ferramentas
+## 🔧 Technologies and Tools
-- **Linguagens de Programação:** C, C++, Python, JavaScript
-- **Ferramentas de Desenvolvimento:** VS Code, Git

 ###